Hassanxsa/House-Prediction/README.md

-We can see here in this boxplot with a random feature "OverallQuell" we have some outliers.
+We can see here in this boxplot choosing a random feature "OverallQuell", we have some outliers.
-Also, it seems like the overallQual in proportional linear with SalePrice.
+Also, it seems like the OverallQual is proportionally linear with SalePrice.

 ```python